-I have always placed limitations on myself – limits on myself for no reason.
-My early work focused on squares, cubes, boxes & jagged and rough or tight and secure.
+I have always placed limitations on myself, limitations for no reason.
+The comfort of constraint.
+My early work focused on squares, cubes, boxes.
+Jagged and rough or tight and secure.
 They felt safe to paint.
 The fear of going outside those lines is what excites me now as an artist- I want to push myself across the lines and develop a language that is unsafe and brave.

 A fear of being social, an obsessive-compulsive nature.
 Looking out into the night and seeing movement & being comfortable with isolation but still desiring outside.
 I’m attracted to the freedom of lights and perversion of movement.
 Portraits are looking back at me- becoming uncomfortable with confrontation.
-Distorting the portraits and now morphing them into exterior landscapes- BEING OUTSIDE Michael Angel
+Distorting the portraits and figures and morphing them into exterior landscapes- BEING OUTSIDE.
+Michael Angel

 Following a noted and innovative practice in digital print design, he marks a return to painting.
 Colorful, but with a palette that is offset by a persistent use of blacks, navies and whites, highly textured, but with a dimensionality that is brought into relief by deliberate patches of smooth and flat, the oils all exhibit Angel’s earnest and expressive knife-work.